sharic/GetAndCleanDataProject/README.md

 Created for CHAP

 1. run_analysis.R -- Code used to transform the Raw Data and produce the tidy data set: humanActivityData.txt
-2. humanActivityData.txt -- Tidy data set produced by raw data transformation processed in run_analysis.R
+2. humanActivityData.txt -- Tidy data set produced by raw data transformation processed in run_analysis.R -- Headers are included
 3. CodeBook.md -- Describes the variables, data and transformations